Everything you need to get up and running with the Ticketmaster API. Basic concepts are talked about here, so please keep reading :)

 ||Authorized API Key||Yes||Get your API key|

-All API keys are issued with a default quota of 5000 API calls/day.
+All API keys are issued with a default quota of 5000 API calls per day and rate limitation of 5 requests per second.
 We do increase rate limits on case-by-case basis.
 In order to increase the rate limit for a particular application, we need to verify the following:

 - The application is in compliance with our Terms of Service